The Stall (Poker Face): Plot

-At night, Taffy returns from his talk show, informing George's wife Mandy (Danielle Macdonald) that their plan is complete.
-An employee sees George's trailer home filled with smoke, which provides Taffy with an alibi.
+That night, after finishing his talk show, Taffy informs Mandy that their plan is complete.
+Mandy sends an employee to George's trailer to get paprika and he finds George dead.
 The police conclude that George committed suicide.
+Taffy has an alibi as he was ostensibly broadcasting his radio show.
 The BBQ joint holds a funeral for George, with Taffy stating that he plans to keep the business going to honor him.
-On the road, Charlie finds the dog, which turns out not to be dead, but only badly wounded.
+On the road, Charlie finds the same dog that George attacked, who survived and is badly wounded.
 She takes the dog to the veterinarian, who states that the dog was attacked with a piece of wood.
-Charlie notes that the wood's scent is the same as the pecan wood that George used for the meat.
-She raises her suspicions to Taffy, who rebuffs any of the events and even warns her to leave Texas and never return, indirectly threatening to use a shotgun to scare her.
+Charlie notes that the wood's scent is the same as the pecan wood that George used in his cooking.
+She raises her suspicions to Taffy, who rebuffs everything and warns her to leave Texas, indirectly threatening her with a shotgun.

-Charlie sneaks into George's trailer home, finding that dental floss was used to lock the door from outside.
+Charlie sneaks into George's trailer, finding that the BBQ joint's dental floss was used to lock the door from outside.
 She is caught by Mandy, who sits down for a beer with her.
-Charlie expresses her suspicions and reveals her ability to detect lies, unaware that Mandy is involved with Taffy in the murder.
-This prompts Mandy to tell Taffy about this, as well as knowing about the dog attack.
-Charlie tests the distance that Taffy could have used in going from the radio station to the trailer, suspecting that he pre-recorded the live talk.
-She suspects Mandy is involved as the talk needed a certain question that Mandy provided, which she deflects by stating it is a common practice.
-She warns her to leave, as she does not have any proof.
+Charlie expresses her suspicions and reveals her ability to detect lies, unaware that Mandy conspired with Taffy in the murder.
+Charlie tests the distance that Taffy could have used in going from the radio station to the trailer, suspecting that he pre-recorded his talk show.
+She also suspects Mandy is involved as the recorded segment was prompted by her question and Charlie knows she lied about not knowing where the paprika was.
+Mandy is able to deflect the accusation with carefully worded half-truths and warns Charlie to leave, as she does not have any solid proof.

 The next day, Charlie confronts Taffy.
-She found that George's beer bottle was cleaned and replaced with Ambien, and that Taffy left the station because the recording did not include the sound of a passing train that night.
-She then has one of Taffy's radio co-workers, Austin (Shane Paul McGhie), imitate Taffy and call Mandy, telling her he wants to confess.
+She has found that George's beer bottle was washed clean and deduced it was laced with Ambien and that Taffy left the radio station because the recording did not include the sound of a passing train that night.
+She then arranges for one of Taffy's radio co-workers, Austin (Shane Paul McGhie) to imitate Taffy's voice and give Mandy a phone call, telling her he wants to confess.
 Charlie distracts Taffy long enough for the police and Mandy to arrive, with Mandy having reached authorities first to identify Taffy as the killer.
-While accompanying a police officer in the cruiser, Austin broadcasts Mandy's confession, leading to her arrest as well.
+Austin then broadcasts Mandy's confession, leading to her arrest as well.
 Charlie leaves the area, while Austin keeps the dog under his care.